s-jeelani/suika-game/README.md

 ## Description

 Suika Game (the Watermelon Game) is a simple fruit drop puzzle game that requires you to combine fruit to create bigger fruit by dropping them into a box beside each other.
-The goal is to "evolve" these fruits into bigger and bigger fruits, up to a watermelon, to get the highest score.
+The goal is to "evolve" these fruits into bigger and bigger fruits, up to 2 watermelon, to win the game!

 ## Technologies Used